Rosehip Certified Organic Carrier Oil - 30 ml (w glass dropper)

 Store in a cool dark place to maintain freshness and achieve maximum shelf life which can be up to 2 years.
 Refrigeration after opening is recommended.

-Mix: 1 teaspoon (5 ml) of Rosehip carrier oil add 1 drop of essential oil or 5-6 drops of essential oil per 1 ounce of carrier oil.
+Mix: a few drops of Rosehip carrier oil, add to 1 tspn (5 ml) carrier oil such as Jojoba, add a few drops of essential oil per 1 ounce of carrier oil.

 Not for ingestion.
 May cause skin irritation in some individuals; a skin test is recommended prior to use.
 Contact with eyes should be avoided.
 Use caution when trying carrier oils on the skin or in the hair for the first time.